LazyWolves/ElasticPyProxy/README.md

   must be provided in EP2 config accordingly.
 More on this below.

 - The issue with the above method of updating is, HAProxy has to be reloaded.
 When the number of reloads is less, it is not a big issue.
-Howver if the number of reload is too high, it can cause overhead since reload essentially involves  transfer of connections/sockets from old process to the new process.
+However if the number of reload is too high, it can cause overhead since reload essentially involves  transfer of connections/sockets from old process to the new process.

 - The second method of updation is the one in which reload is not required at all.
 It updates HAProxy in runtime using the